 Cry Innocent at Ingersoll’s Ordinary

-We are fortunate to have gathered footage from Cry Innocent, in the authentic reproduction setting of Salem 1630: Pioneer Village, when we celebrated the show’s 21st birthday a few years back.
-Through Vimeo and Zoom we’ll be offering this filmed version of the show, with real-time, interactive hosting so that our audiences can be part of the experience from a location of their choice.
-We know it’s not the same as examining Bridget’s property with their hands, or sketching the live court scene, or absorbing the feeling of the crowd in the room, or influencing fellow jurors with their arguments, but we’ve realized that what we have in this filmed version are qualities the audience could not have experienced live in the Old Town Hall, CoVid or not: vibrant images of 17th century material culture and architecture, a feeling of being in an intimate room, and more opportunity to enter into a conversation than can be done in a large crowd.
+By good fortune, we were able to film Cry Innocent in the authentic reproduction setting of Salem 1630: Pioneer Village, when we celebrated the show’s 21st birthday a few years back.
+Through Vimeo and live-hosting on Zoom we offer you this special online version of the show, with real-time, interactive hosting by a costumed character.
+Our distant audiences can be part of the experience from a location of their choice.
+It’s not the same as seeing the show in Salem, where audiences examining Bridget’s property with their hands, sketch the live court scene, and absorb the feeling of the live actors with the crowd in the room, but we’ve realized that what we have in this filmed version are qualities the audience could not have experienced live in the Old Town Hall—vibrant images of 17th century material culture and architecture, a feeling of being in an intimate room, and more opportunity to enter into a conversation than can be done in a large crowd, and more opportunity to think about the backstory of the testimonies.
+We can also do talk backs with your students about the differences between Salem in 1692 and the way Salem is now, and/or the way Salem has been portrayed in popular culture, including the perennially popular play, The Crucible by Arthur Miller.
+Depending on how detailed you’d like to get, we can also talk with your teachers about how to make the experience feel more immersive right in your own school with recipes, primary sources to reference, costume ideas, and more!

 In 1692, Bridget Bishop is questioned at her pre-trial examination at Ingersoll’s Ordinary in Salem Village.
 Ezekiel Cheever records the testimony while Judge John Hathorne leads the proceedings and Reverend Hale looks on.